phoe-trash/value-semantics-utils/README.md

 # VALUE-SEMANTICS-UTILS

-Utilities for adjusting CLOS for mostly-functional programming.
-Includes:
+Utilities for adjusting CLOS for mostly-functional programming, including:

 * `eqv`, an equivalence predicate that acts mostly like `equal` except it is extensible and does not hang on cycles;